robotenique/personalWebsite/_posts/2017-02-23-debian-stretch.md

 In the terminal (Gnome terminal) you can change the fonts, configure the color schemes and configure some minor features.
 For the theme to work properly, you need to modify your "~/.zshrc" file and add the information of the powerlevel9k theme.
 You can check [my *.zshrc*](https://github.com/robotenique/RandomAccessMemory/blob/master/infofiles/.zshrc) for hints and a model of what you could include in yours.

 Oh-my-zsh is one of the best frameworks for the Linux shell, it can increase your productivity and make things simpler, by using a variety of plugins and built-in functionality.
 The tab completion is much more powerful than the default bash, and much easier and intuitive to use.
 I recommend to check the plugins in the Oh-my-zsh [page](https://github.com/robbyrussell/oh-my-zsh/wiki/Plugins).
 I use the *git* plugin and the *global/local history* plugin.
 Finally, another good built-in feature of Oh-my-zsh is their aliases.
-Run *alias* in the terminal, and see all the aliases predefined by the framework, especially those about *git* cause they make things much more easier to do.
+Run *alias* in the terminal, and see all the aliases predefined by the framework, especially those about *git* (*ga, gp, gl, gcmsg, gcl*) cause they make things easier and faster.

 ![gst]({{ site.img_path }}/debianSetup/gitstatus.png){: .center-image }